tmkn/gofromts/src/content/docs/basic/for.md

 ## Different ways to use `for` loops

-The possibility to omitt parts of the `for` loop allows you to create all sorts of loops like `while` loops and inifinite loops.
+The possibility to omit parts of the `for` loop allows you to create all sorts of loops like `while` loops and inifinite loops.

 This flexibility is one of the reasons why `for` loops are the **only** loop construct in Go.